 Made up of five major ethnic groups, the natives of Uganda speak over 30 languages and dialects.
-Amidst this diversity, Uganda is a nation of solidarity, equal opportunity and tolerance.
-Culture and tradition continue to be handed down from generation in preservation of Uganda’s only-one-of-its-kind heritage.
+Amidst this diversity, Uganda is a nation of solidarity, equal opportunity, and tolerance.
+Culture and tradition continue to be handed down from generation to in the preservation of Uganda’s only-one-of-its-kind heritage.

-The north and north eastern parts of Uganda were largely populated by the Nilo-hamites and Nilotes whose genesis can be traced back to Ethiopia.
-As a semi nomadic people, their migratory habits led them to split and settle in different parts of the country.
-Ultimately, some adopted languages and customs that resulted in distinctions that can be clearly identified between them today.
-Nilotic tribes include the Langi, Luo, Iteso, Sebei and Karamajong.
+The northern and northeastern parts of Uganda were largely populated by the Nilo-Hamites and Nilotes whose genesis can be traced back to Ethiopia.
+As semi-nomadic people, their migratory habits led them to split and settle in different parts of the country.
+Ultimately, some adopted languages and customs resulted in distinctions that can be clearly identified between them today.
+Nilotic tribes include the Langi, Luo, Iteso, Sebei, and Karamajong.